elastic/rally/docs/adding_tracks.rst

     }

 .. note::
    This tutorial assumes that you want to benchmark a version of Elasticsearch prior to 7.0.0.
-If you want to benchmark Elasticsearch 7.0.0 or later you need to remove the mapping type above.
+If you want to benchmark Elasticsearch 7.0.0 or later you need to remove the mapping type above - i.e. remove '"docs": {' and the corresponding '}' lines in ``index.json``.

 For details on the allowed syntax, see the Elasticsearch documentation on `mappings <https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html>`_ and the `create index API <https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-create-index.html>`__.